 The Peer Review is undertaken by Peer Review Teams comprising technical experts, UN and international organization representatives, and local government authorities, with support and coordination provided by the EMG Secretariat.
 The Peer Review Team analyses data and information provided by the reviewed agency based on site visits to the reviewed facility(ies).
-Achievements, challenges, good practices and lessons learned in approaches to corporate environmental management are then identified and compiled into a Peer Review Report, along with proposed recommendations.
-These recommendations focus on how the environmental performance of the reviewed entity could be improved, whilst enhancing their resource efficiency, and economic and social sustainability.
+Achievements, challenges, good practices and lessons learned in approaches to corporate environmental management are then identified and compiled into a Peer Review Report, along with proposed recommendations on how the environmental performance of the reviewed entity could be further improved.
+These are useful not only for the reviewed entity but to the wider UN system as well.
+The Peer Review Process relies solely on data and information which are made available by the reviewed UN entities and does not involve any measurements or any complex analysis, including modelling or simulation exercises.

-For every Peer Review, the results are guided and validated by a Peer Review Body which comprises representatives from UN agencies.
-The entire Process is governed by a set of principles which include mutual trust among peers, voluntary participation and non-binding recommendations.
-These principles are what set the Peer Review Process aside from traditional environmental and energy audits.
+For every Peer Review, the results are guided and validated by a Peer Review Body which comprises representatives from international organisations.
+The entire Process is governed by a set of principles which include mutual trust among peers, voluntary participation and non-binding recommendations - these principles are what set the Peer Review Process aside from traditional environmental and energy audits.